chaaz/versio/README.md

 ### VCS Levels

 VCS Levels allow you to control the way Versio interacts with a Git
-repository: you can have interact only locally, with a remote, or not at all.
+repository: you can interact only locally, with a remote, or not at all.
 See the description in its [document](./docs/vcs_levels.md) for more information.

 ### Version Chains